RRDAWLX/DataStructure-AlgorithmWithJavaScript/README.md

-# Data structures and algorithm with JavaScript
+# Data structures and algorithms with JavaScript